 PROBLEM CAUSE CORRECTION TEMPERATURES ARE TOO WARM Freezer/Refrigerator temperature is too warm.
 Doors are opened too frequently or too long.
 Door is slightly open.
 Condenser is dirty.
 Warm air enters the refrigerator whenever the door is opened.
 Open the door less often.
 See PROBLEM section OPENING/CLOSING OF DOORS/DRAWERS.
 Clean condenser.
 See Care & Cleaning Chart in Care and Cleaning section.
 Freezer temperature is too warm.
-Refrigerator temperature is satisfactory.
-Freezer control is set too warm.
-Set freezer control to a colder setting.
+Refrigerator temperature is satisfactory. • Freezer control is set too warm. • Set freezer control to a colder setting.
 Allow 24 hours for temperature to stabilize.
 Refrigerator temperature is too warm.
 Freezer temperature is satisfactory.
-Refrigerator control is set too warm.
-Set refrigerator control to a colder setting.
+Refrigerator control is set too warm. • Set refrigerator control to a colder setting.
 Allow 24 hours for temperature to stabilize.
 Temperature in the Meat Keeper is too warm (some models).
 Meat Keeper Temperature Control is set too warm.
 Adjust Meat Keeper Temperature Control to a colder setting.
-WATER/MOISTURE/FRO ST INSIDE REFRIGERATOR Moisture collects on inside of refrigerator walls.
+WATER/MOISTURE/FROS T INSIDE REFRIGERATOR Moisture collects on inside of refrigerator walls.
 Weather is hot and humid.
 Door is slightly open.
 Door is opened too often or too long.
 Open containers.
 The rate of frost buildup and internal sweating increases.
 See PROBLEM section OPENING/CLOSING OF DOORS/DRAWERS.
 Open door less often.
 Keep containers covered.
-Water collects on bottom side of drawer cover.
-Vegetables contain and give off moisture.
+Water collects on bottom side of drawer cover. • Vegetables contain and give off moisture.
 It is not unusual to have moisture on the bottom side of the cover.
 Move humidity control (some models) to lower setting.
 Water collects in bottom of drawer.
-Washed vegetables and fruit drain while in the drawer.
-Dry items before putting them in the drawer.
+Washed vegetables and fruit drain while in the drawer. • Dry items before putting them in the drawer.
 Water collecting in bottom of drawer is normal.
-WATER/MOISTURE/FRO ST OUTSIDE REFRIGERATOR Moisture collects on outside of refrigerator or between doors.
+WATER/MOISTURE/FROS T OUTSIDE REFRIGERATOR Moisture collects on outside of refrigerator or between doors.
 Weather is humid.
 Door is slightly open, causing cold air from inside refrigerator to meet warm air from outside.
 This is normal in humid weather.
 When humidity is lower, the moisture should disappear.
 See PROBLEM section OPENING/CLOSING OF DOORS/DRAWERS.
 AUTOMATIC ICE MAKER Ice maker is not making any ice.
-Ice maker wire signal arm is in the "up" or OFF position.
+Ice maker power switch is Off.
 Household water line valve is not open.
 Freezer is not cold enough.
 Saddle valve on cold water pipe is clogged or restricted by foreign material.
 Check to see if the water dispenser is dispensing water.
-Move wire signal arm to the "down" or ON position.
+Turn power switch to On ("I") position.
 Turn on household water line valve.
 See PROBLEM section TEMPERATURES ARE TOO WARM.
 Turn off household water line valve.
 Remove valve.
 Ensure that valve is not a self-piercing saddle valve.
 Clean valve.
 Replace valve if necessary.
 If not, the ice & water filter cartridge is clogged or restricted by foreign material, and must be replaced.